smatechnologies/ibm-i-agent-docs/docs/events-utilities/external-events.md

 #### Schedule
 SCHCNL – Schedule Cancel
-*	To cancel a schedule, enter an existing OpCon/xps Schedule's name and date.
+*	To cancel a schedule, enter an existing OpCon Schedule's name and date.
 *	The default Schedule date is CURRENT.

 SCHHLD – Schedule Hold
-*	To place a schedule On Hold, enter an existing OpCon/xps Schedule's name and date.
+*	To place a schedule On Hold, enter an existing OpCon Schedule's name and date.
 *	The default Schedule date is CURRENT.

 SCHRLS – Schedule Release
-*	To release a schedule, enter an existing OpCon/xps Schedule's name and date.
+*	To release a schedule, enter an existing OpCon Schedule's name and date.
 *	The default Schedule date is CURRENT.

 SCHSTR – Schedule Start
-*	To start a schedule, enter an existing OpCon/xps Schedule's name and date.
+*	To start a schedule, enter an existing OpCon Schedule's name and date.
 *	The default Schedule date is CURRENT.

 #### Threshold-Resources